-Let’s take a look at what the psychological state of the Board of Trustees might be and how it could explain their marathon stupidity.
-They are certainly not stupid people; they only look and act like they are.
+Let’s take a look at the psychological state of the Board of Trustees and how it could explain their marathon stupidity.
+They are certainly not stupid people; they only act like they are.

 Many people have been exposed to the people understanding concepts contained in the Myers-Briggs Type Indicator.
-The MBTI is a useful psychological tool for understanding people.
-This is despite the MBTI having earned a bad name in some quarters due to many of its practitioners not having read the MBTI manual!
+The MBTI is a useful psychological tool for understanding people even though it has earned a bad name in some quarters due to many of its practitioners not having read the MBTI manual!

-JD has been trained in how to use this tool and thinks some conjecture about how it might apply to the situation with the BOT would be enlightening.
-At the most elementary level, the purpose of the Myers-Briggs Type Indicator is to help people better understand the differences between people and to see the benefits that come from those differences.
+JD has been trained in using this tool and thinks some conjecture about how it might apply to the situation with the BOT would be enlightening.
+At the most elementary level, the purpose of the Myers-Briggs Type Indicator is to help people better understand the differences between people and see the benefits that come from those differences.